 Saturated fats and trans fats have more calories than other fatsActually, no. One gram of fat, whatever its source, is worth nine calories.
-The issue with saturated fats and trans fats is how the body uses and stores them, and their effect on our cardiovascular system.
+The issue with saturated fats and trans fats is how the body uses and stores them, and their effect on our cholesterol levels and cardiovascular system

 If unsaturated fats are heart healthy, we don't need to limit themWhile unsaturated fats are indeed considered heart healthy, consuming fats in excess, no matter what kind, can lead to weight gain and all its associated health problems.
 Limit your fat intake to 30 percent of total calories or less, and within that, choose unsaturated fats over saturated ones.